Our Approach To Learning

 - ERASMUS - Project Based Learning

 Art plays an important part of school life at Goose Green.
-Each class from Year 1 to Year 6 visit the dedicated art room for an hour a week and are taught by specialist teacher, Mr Lettington, who also provides Reception children with a guided art activity each week.
+Each class from Year 1 to Year 6 visit the dedicated art room for an hour a week with our specialist art teacher, who also provides Reception children with a guided art activity each week.

 Art projects link to each year group topic and provide a cross curricular route for learning topics such as the Amazon rainforest, ancient Egyptians and China.
 The art curriculum is designed so children have the opportunity to learn and experiment with different kinds of art throughout the year for example drawing, painting, sculpture and printmaking.
 We are lucky enough to have our own kiln!
 Each lesson has a skills based focus which is developed year on year.
 As well as learning a range of artistic techniques the children also get the opportunity to express themselves and communicate ideas both individually and collaboratively in a different way to what they may experience in their classroom.
 The process and learning throughout a lesson or half termly project is seen as being equally as important as the outcome or ‘final piece’.